At Luke, Generals Fly, Fight, Fix and Win

 |0

-This work, At Luke, Generals Fly, Fight, Fix and Win, by Capt.
-Alyssa Letts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, At Luke, Generals Fly, Fight, Fix and Win, by Richard McManus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.